RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/multi-stage-table.md

 Multi-stage tables are recommended in [_The Unicode Standard 15.0_](https://www.unicode.org/versions/Unicode15.0.0/UnicodeStandard-15.0.pdf), section 5.1, _Data Structures for Character Conversion_, "Multistage Tables", pp. 196–7.

-This is not a general implementation of multi-stage tables, but a custom, tailored one, specific to Unicode and the BMP and SMP planes.
+This is not a general implementation of multi-stage tables, but a custom, tailored one, specific to Unicode.

-The indexes for these tables run from 0 to 131071 (2**17-1).
-Negative values will raise a syntax error, and indexes greater than 131071 will return "00"X.
+The indexes for these tables run from 0 to the size of the buffer.
+Negative values will raise a syntax error, and indexes greater than the size of the buffer will return
+_width_ copies of "00"X.

 ### compress (Class method)

 ```
-   ╭───────────╮  ┌────────┐  ╭───╮
+   ╭───────────╮  ┌────────┐  ╭───╮                      ╭───╮
-▸▸─┤ compress( ├──┤ buffer ├──┤ ) ├─▸◂
+▸▸─┤ compress( ├──┤ buffer ├──┤ , ├──┬────────────────┬──┤ ) ├─▸◂
-   ╰───────────╯  └────────┘  ╰───╯
+   ╰───────────╯  └────────┘  ╰───╯  │ ┌────────────┐ │  ╰───╯
+                                     └─┤ chunk_size ├─┘
+                                       └────────────┘
 ```

-The _compress_ method compresses a _buffer_ and returns two smaller, compressed, tables.
+The _compress_ method compresses a _buffer_ and returns two smaller, compressed, tables, "chunks" and "offsets" (see below).
+The _chunk_size_ argument, if specified, should be a power of two and a divisor of the length of the buffer; _chunk_size_ defaults to 256.

-_Buffer_ is a 128K-byte string (131072 bytes) representing an array of 1-byte elements.
+_Buffer_ is a _n_-byte string, where _n_ is a multiple of _chunk_size_.
-Elements 1-65536 correspond to the Unicode Basic Multilingual Plane (BMP), and elements 65537-131072 correspond to the Unicode Supplementary Multilingual Plane (SMP).

-The compression technique works as follows: the source array-string is supposed to be compressible, i.e., is supposed to contain different segments which are identical.
+The compression technique works as follows: the _buffer_ source string is supposed to be compressible, i.e., it is supposed to contain different segments which are identical
-The array will be broken in a series of fixed-size sub-arrays, and, instead of storing the sub-array itself, we will store a reference to the sub-array.
-Thus, when two identical sub-arrays (segments) of the argument array are found, only the first copy is stored, and a repeated reference.
-But a reference is supposed to be much smaller than the subarray itself.
+(for example, because they are copies of ``"00"X``).
+The _buffer_ string will be broken in a series of substrings of size _chunk_size_, and, instead of storing the substring itself, we will store a reference to the substring.
+Thus, when two identical substrings of _buffer_ are found, the first copy is stored, only once, in an indexed "chunks" table, and its offset (divided by _chunk_size_) is stored in a separate "offsets" table.
+A reference is supposed to be much smaller than the subarray itself, and this makes for the desired compression.

-The current implementation uses several hardcoded constants.
-This can be changed in the future:

-* The argument _buffer_ is supposed have a length of exactly 2**17 bytes.
-* Sub-arrays will be of 256 bytes.
-* To allow for maximum compression, we are supposing that the quantity of different sub-arrays does not exceed 256.
+__Note:__ To allow for maximum compression, we are supposing that the quantity of different sub-arrays does not exceed 256.
 This allows to store the references to the sub-arrays in a single byte.

 ### []